Med-Scout: Curing MLLMs' Geometric Blindness in Medical Perception via Geometry-Aware RL Post-Training: Perspectives

-While Med-Scout demonstrates significant improvements in curing geometric blindness, we acknowledge certain limitations in our current study that point towards promising directions for future research.
+While Med-Scout demonstrates significant improvements in curing geometric blindness, this study also opens several promising directions for future research.
+Beyond simply scaling models or expanding datasets, we believe the broader value of Med-Scout lies in establishing a clinically inspired paradigm for teaching MLLMs to perceive medical images through verifiable visual logic.

-\textbf{Validation on Model Scales.} Our experiments were primarily conducted on MLLMs with parameters ranging from 3B to 8B (e.g., Qwen3-VL-4B/8B, Lingshu-7B).
-This choice was driven by computational resource constraints rather than inherent methodological limitations.
-The Med-Scout framework is designed to be model-size agnostic.
-We believe that the geometric alignment principles we proposed are equally applicable to larger-scale foundation models (e.g., 70B+ parameters).
-Applying Med-Scout to these larger models could potentially unlock even more robust geometric reasoning capabilities, as larger models typically possess stronger intrinsic world knowledge to support the alignment process.
+\textbf{Validation on Larger Model Scales.} Our experiments were primarily conducted on MLLMs with parameters ranging from 3B to 8B, including Qwen3-VL-4B/8B, Lingshu-7B, and HuatuoGPT-Vision-7B.
+This choice was mainly driven by computational resource constraints rather than any inherent limitation of the proposed framework.
+Med-Scout is designed to be model-size agnostic, since its core supervision comes from geometric constraints derived from the image itself rather than from model-specific architectures.
+Therefore, the proposed geometric alignment principles can be naturally applied to larger-scale foundation models, such as 70B-level or even stronger MLLMs.

+Scaling Med-Scout to larger models may bring two complementary benefits.
+On the one hand, larger models usually possess stronger semantic priors and broader medical knowledge, which may help them integrate geometric evidence with clinical concepts more effectively.
+On the other hand, Med-Scout can regularize such models by forcing their language generation to respect objective visual facts, thereby reducing the risk that stronger linguistic ability leads to more fluent but geometrically incorrect hallucinations.
+This suggests an important future direction: combining the rich knowledge of large foundation models with explicit geometry-aware post-training to build medical MLLMs that are not only knowledgeable, but also visually faithful.

+\textbf{Learning from Clinical Reading Logic.} A central insight of Med-Scout is that geometric perception should not be treated as an isolated low-level visual skill.
+In clinical practice, physicians rarely read medical images by passively recognizing isolated visual patterns.
+Instead, they follow a systematic reasoning process: they first build a global anatomical impression, then zoom into suspicious regions, compare local structures with surrounding tissues or adjacent slices, and finally verify whether the observed findings are consistent with anatomical topology and clinical priors.
+This structured reading behavior is an important source of inspiration for Med-Scout.

+The three proxy tasks in Med-Scout can be viewed as computational abstractions of these clinical habits.
+Hierarchical scale localization mimics the clinician's global-to-local reading process, where a finding must be anchored in both the whole image and a local region.
+Topological jigsaw reconstruction reflects the use of anatomical layout and spatial continuity to infer whether structures are placed correctly.
+Anomaly consistency detection resembles comparative scrutiny, where physicians identify subtle discontinuities by comparing a suspicious region with nearby tissues, adjacent slices, or visually similar references.
+In this sense, Med-Scout does not merely construct artificial pretext tasks; it distills clinical visual reasoning into objective and verifiable learning signals.